SVG Tutorial

 The arc command draws an arc between two points using the curve of an ellipse defined by a horizontal and vertical radius.
 If the distance between the two points is greater than can be spanned by the provided ellipse, the smallest possible ellipse is used to span the distance.
 The rotation value defines the orientation of the ellipse in space and the two flags decide which arc is drawn.

-Note, because of the math involved for solving for an ellipse between two points, there is two solutions which leads to two possible ellipsis.
+Note that, due to the math involved in solving for an ellipse between two points, there are two solutions, leading to two possible ellipses.

 Path Close Command